progShahad/Iron-Gate/README.md

 # Iron-Gate
-The project provides the service of sharing course projects of university with the other students to help them create ideas for their projects when they have difficulty with it.
+The project provides the service of sharing course & graduation projects of university with the other students to help them create ideas for their projects when they have difficulty with it.

 A user can both add project and search for other projects, in addition to edit their own projects.
 Also, comments can be shared to help develop the project, in addition to ability of contacting the owners of the project.